rickowens/haskell-cartographer-server/README.md

 # cargographer-server

-An executable program that maps out a network a Eureka-based, cooperating microservice by querying Eureka for special metadata, and implementing an HTTP service that renders a Graphviz diagram showing the interactions between the services.
+An executable program that maps out a network of Eureka-based, cooperating microservice by querying Eureka for special metadata, and implementing an HTTP service that renders a Graphviz diagram showing the interactions between the services.